Best Red Light Therapy Device for Home Use

 Not all light therapy devices are the same.

-One important difference between basic devices and advanced systems is pulsed light technology.
+One important difference between basic devices and more advanced systems is pulsed light technology.

-Pulsing light delivers light energy in rhythmic intervals rather than continuously.
+Pulsing light delivers energy in rhythmic intervals rather than continuously.

-For example the InLight 6 Port Pro includes preset programs that cycle through specific therapeutic frequencies.
+For example, the InLight 6 Port Pro includes preset programs that cycle through specific therapeutic frequencies designed to support different physiological responses.

 Advanced Frequency Programs